datanav/docs/technical/exact-membercare.rst

      - "string"

-Exact Addresses to Membercare Countries
+Exact Addresses to MemberCare Countries
 ---------------------------------------
-Every Exact Addresses will be synchronized with a Membercare Countries.
+Every Exact Addresses will be synchronized with a MemberCare Countries.

-Once a link between a Exact Addresses and a Membercare Countries is established, it will keep in sync between the two systems, regardless of where it is edited.
+Once a link between a Exact Addresses and a MemberCare Countries is established, it will keep in sync between the two systems, regardless of where it is edited.

-The following properties are synchronized between a Exact Addresses and a Membercare Countries:
+The following properties are synchronized between a Exact Addresses and a MemberCare Countries:

 .. list-table::
    :header-rows: 1

    * - Exact Addresses Property
-     - Membercare Countries Property
+     - MemberCare Countries Property
-     - Membercare Data Type
+     - MemberCare Data Type
    * - CountryName
      - name
      - "string"

-Exact Salesinvoices to Membercare Invoices
+Exact Salesinvoices to MemberCare Invoices
 ------------------------------------------
-Every Exact Salesinvoices will be synchronized with a Membercare Invoices.
+Every Exact Salesinvoices will be synchronized with a MemberCare Invoices.

-Once a link between a Exact Salesinvoices and a Membercare Invoices is established, it will keep in sync between the two systems, regardless of where it is edited.
+Once a link between a Exact Salesinvoices and a MemberCare Invoices is established, it will keep in sync between the two systems, regardless of where it is edited.

-The following properties are synchronized between a Exact Salesinvoices and a Membercare Invoices:
+The following properties are synchronized between a Exact Salesinvoices and a MemberCare Invoices:

 .. list-table::
    :header-rows: 1

    * - Exact Salesinvoices Property
-     - Membercare Invoices Property
+     - MemberCare Invoices Property
-     - Membercare Data Type
+     - MemberCare Data Type